chris-j-akers/OneDriveCLI/README.md

 This will open your default web-browser and present you with the Microsoft OneDrive logon page.
 You will need to logon and accept the access requirements for the application.

 ![Example of Access Requirements Request](readme-assets/odc-access-request.png)

+Initialisation creates a sub-directory called `OneDriveCLI` in `~/.config` where it stores a *sqlite3* database called `settings.db`.
+This database contains session-state and refresh tokens required by Microsoft Graph.

 ### Revoking App Access